WA9ONY/Pico-RP2040/README101.md

 ### [Brilliant](https://brilliant.org/home/)

-The above image is from Brilliant Introduction to Neural Networks interactive course.
+The below image is from Brilliant Introduction to Neural Networks interactive course.
-The number is entered in the grid and the ANN changes as the number is entered.
+The number is entered into the grid and the ANN changes as the number is entered.
 The resulting number is shown in the top ten boxes.

 <p align="center">